PCF Sparkletots‘ Early Years Centre in Punggol North is one amazing preschool.

 For starters, it is huge, covering a land area of 10,000 sq m in Edgefield Plains.
 It has a built-up area of 8,400 sq m – that’s almost seven Olympic-sized swimming pools!

-The preschool can take in 1,060 children, although it currently has 449 kids aged two months to four years old.
+The preschool can take in 1,060 children aged two months to four years old.

 Check out the videos below to see more of the preschool.